What Trump, Kim Jong Un were expected to discuss at historic summit in Singapore

 And President Xi and Kim secretly met in May in China, Chinese state television announced after the North Korean leader had already left the country.

-"[The leaders] had an all-round and in-depth exchange of views on China-[North Korea] relations and major issues of common concern," the Chinese news agency reported, while Kim was quoted saying that he hopes to “build a mutual trust with the U.S. through dialogue.”
+"[The leaders] had an all-around and in-depth exchange of views on China-[North Korea] relations and major issues of common concern," the Chinese news agency reported, while Kim was quoted saying that he hopes to “build mutual trust with the U.S. through dialogue.”

-Fox News' Katherine Lam, Elizabeth Zwirz, and The Associated Press contributed to this report.
+Fox News' Katherine Lam, Elizabeth Zwirz, Kathleen Joyce and The Associated Press contributed to this report.